 Today, gamers seek this sort of feature so that they can keep their low ping for better game performance while keeping a VPN on.

 While we can’t verify how Ivacy pioneered this feature, one thing is for sure: it’s an awesome feature to have and decent VPNs do provide this option nowadays.

-What we particularly like about their servers is how they’ve spread apart throughout the globe.
-In 100+ locations, no less.
+What we particularly like about their servers is how they’ve spread apart throughout the globe – in 55 countries (100+ locations).

 This is very different from other services that concentrate servers in NA and the EU.

 Just based on their server offering, it seems like Ivacy knows what it’s doing.

 Want to see something crazy?
 Ferguson, the live chat support agent for Ivacy confirmed that Ivacy has over 100,000 IPs.
 Bigger numbers are better, right?
 RIGHT?

 Obfuscated Servers: VPN for everyone